gauthamsathyan/practical-data-science-on-aws/README.md

 - Review all output.
 - Deploy and test best candidate model.

-!A screenshot of the Autopilot job summary showing the best candidate model

 ### Lab 4: Train a text classifier using Amazon SageMaker BlazingText built-in algorithm